 PSPRS and CORP

-PSPRS and CORP employers and local boards also have available to them our Local Board Retirement Manual and the Local Board Online Portal.
+Located on Forms & Resources, PSPRS and CORP employers and local boards may utilize the Local Board Retirement Manual and Local Board Online Portal.
 Local board secretaries should spend time exploring these resources to gain a better understanding of the benefit paperwork process.
 For additional PSPRS and CORP local board responsibilities, see below.

 Since PSPRS acts as the local board for EORP members, designated staff of the PSPRS will provide EORP members and beneficiaries with the calculation and packets for retirement, disability and/or survivor benefits.

 To ensure sufficient time for processing timely payment of retirement benefits, all benefit packets must be received by the PSPRS Administrative Office by the 10th of the month in which the member/beneficiary will receive their first benefit payment.
 For example: If a member's last day of work is in July, by statute their retirement becomes effective August 1st and their fully completed retirement packet must be submitted to our offices no later than August 10th.
 If received by this date, the first benefit payment will be issued on the last business day of August.
 However, it is important to note that there may be a different enrollment deadline for the insurance enrollment form; see the Health Insurance section under the Retiree tab (PSPRS, CORP or EORP) for enrollment information.